 How can we show you we are legitimate?

 These are some keys points that mean something to us and think should be something you care about also.

 We breed each and every puppy we sell.

 Our parent dogs live in guardian homes rather than a kennel or barn environment.
-This guardian home is the pups home while in our breeding program.
+This guardian home is the Mom or Dads home while in our breeding program.
 When the Mom or Dad complete breeding we give them at no cost to their Guardian Family, however until then they are owned by us ensuring proper care.